CUSD Attendance & Sign Out Procedures

 Good afternoon, New and Returning CUSD Parents and Guardians,

-It is with a great deal of enthusiasm and pride that I begin my first year serving as Superintendent of the Coronado Unified School District.
-Our dedicated team of support staff, administrators, and teachers are excited to welcome your children to our schools on Thursday, August 25th.
+Our dedicated team of support staff, administrators, and teachers are excited to welcome your children to our schools on Thursday, August 22nd.
 Please visit our district webpage (www.coronadousd.net) for information regarding individual school calendars, back to school activities, bell schedules, and general information designed to best support the transition back from summer break.